freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/06-quality-assurance/advanced-node-and-express/clean-up-your-project-with-modules.md

 }
 ```

-サーバーファイルの先頭で `const routes = require('./routes.js');` のようにしてファイルを require します。データベースとの接続を正常に確立した直後に、`routes(app, myDataBase)` のようにしてそれぞれをインスタンス化します。
+Now, in the top of your server file, require these files like so: `const routes = require('./routes.js');` Right after you establish a successful connection with the database, instantiate each of them like so: `routes(app, myDataBase)`

-さらに、サーバー内のすべてのルートを新しいファイルに貼り付け、サーバーファイルからそれらのルートを削除します。 `ensureAuthenticated` 関数についても、ルーティングのために特別に作成したものなので貼り付けます。 ここで、使用している `const passport = require('passport');` などの依存関係を `routes.js` ファイルのエクスポート行の先頭に正しく追加する必要があります。
+Finally, take all of the routes in your server and paste them into your new files, and remove them from your server file.
+Also take the `ensureAuthenticated` function, since it was specifically created for routing.
+Now, you will have to correctly add the dependencies in which are used, such as `const passport = require('passport');`, at the very top, above the export line in your `routes.js` file.

-以上の追加を、エラーがなくなりサーバーファイルにルーティングがなくなるまで続けます (**catchブロック内のルートは除きます**)。
+Keep adding them until no more errors exist, and your server file no longer has any routing (**except for the route in the catch block**)!

-Do the same thing in your `auth.js` file with all of the things related to authentication such as the serialization and the setting up of the local strategy and erase them from your server file. サーバーの同じ場所で、依存関係を追加し、`auth(app, myDataBase)` を呼び出してください。
+Do the same thing in your `auth.js` file with all of the things related to authentication such as the serialization and the setting up of the local strategy and erase them from your server file.
+Be sure to add the dependencies in and call `auth(app, myDataBase)` in the server in the same spot.

-正しいと思ったら、ページを送信してください。 エラーが発生している場合、<a href="https://forum.freecodecamp.org/t/advanced-node-and-express/567135#clean-up-your-project-with-modules-2" target="_blank" rel="noopener noreferrer nofollow">完成形のプロジェクトの例をこちらで確認できます</a>。
+Submit your page when you think you've got it right.
+If you're running into errors, you can <a href="https://forum.freecodecamp.org/t/advanced-node-and-express/567135#clean-up-your-project-with-modules-2" target="_blank" rel="noopener noreferrer nofollow">check out an example of the completed project</a>.

 # --hints--

-モジュールが存在する必要があります。
+Modules should be present.

 ```js
 async (getUserInput) => {